dhellmann/pymotw-3/source/functools/index.rst

 This example makes several calls to ``expensive()`` in a set of nested loops.
 The second time those calls are made with the same values the results appear in the cache.
-When the cache is cleared and the loops are run again, the values must be recomputed.
+When the cache is cleared and the loops are run again the values must be recomputed.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'functools_lru_cache.py'))